paazmaya/WP-Member-Register/README.md

 Now delete all contents from `wordpress-member-register/trunk/`, copy everything from `WP-Member-Register/src/` to `wordpress-member-register/trunk/` and commit.
 Follow by creating a version folder under `wordpress-member-register/tags/`, such as `0.22.7` and copy all contents of `wordpress-member-register/trunk/` to there, commit.

+In case there has been changes to anything under `WP-Member-Register/assets/`, then also copy those over, but they go to `wordpress-member-register/assets/`

 ## Contributing